-You're in the right place!
+You’re in the right place!
 Join Dr. Marcel Cohen for a comprehensive dive into the fascinating world of product marketing.
-Along the way, he'll share his personal insights from several decades in the field, as well as his analysis of the marketing strategy of well-known brands like Levi's, Hershey's, Dropbox, and more.
+Along the way, he’ll share his personal insights from several decades in the field, as well as his analysis on the marketing strategy of well-known brands like Levi’s.
+Hershey’s, Dropbox, and more.

-Understanding customer needs is at the heart of mastering marketing.
+Understanding customer needs is the heart of mastering marketing.

 Want your product to bring value to your customers?
-A product they'll love and be willing to pay higher prices for?
+One they'll love and be willing to pay higher prices for?

 It’s time to customize your product!
 Not sure you’re ready?
 Don’t worry, you’ll have four little helpers to assist you.
 Join this lesson to learn about the Marketing Mix, the four fail-proof tools every marketer has to help them know exactly how to tailor their products.

 Releasing a new product can be pretty scary.
 After years or months of hard work, the critical moment is here.